3 Alternatives to Accelerated Reader (AR)

 Objective – to increase the volume of books read by students.

-Increase the your students’ reading palate through Book Bingo.
+Increase your students’ reading palate through Book Bingo.
 Borrowing upon the concept of a BINGO Card, students can choose books to fit genres, concepts, or topics.
 If your students are like mine, I had a few that would only choose comic books to read all semester.
 Kids don’t know what they don’t know, and an observant and expert teacher or librarian can help to place the right books in the hand of a child.
 Book BINGO gives students and teachers a place to start.
 I have created an example found HERE.
 Feel free to create your own copy and edit!

 Objective – to test kids to see if they read the book and understand what they read.